g3rhard/g3rhard.github.io/content/posts/2023-07-27-why-remote-daily-awful.md

 ---

 One interesting article about daily meetings from [Marco "Efesto" Polita](https://github.com/Efesto).
-Here it's just copy-pasted article about his thoughts, which I found very interesting for mysefl.
+Here it's just copy-pasted article about his thoughts, which I found very interesting for myself.

 ---